KNMI/adaguc-server/doc/Developing.md

 After the python wrapper is started, the adaguc-server is accessible on your workstation via http.
 The easiest way to explore datasets is via de autowms feature, which will give you an overview of available data on your machine via de browser.

-## 1. Install packages need by adaguc-server
+## 1. Install packages needed by adaguc-server

 To be able to compile adaguc-server you need to have the required dependencies installed.
 These can be installed via the package manager of your system.
 Scripts are available: